srrvnn/gruve/README.md

 navi
 =====

 A web based game to test systems that give route instruction in uncertain virtual environments.
-This is a forked version of the game.  game environment, system design and toolkit provided by [Interaction Lab](https://sites.google.com/site/hwinteractionlab/), Heroit Watt University.
+This is a forked version of the game.
+Game environment, system design and toolkit provided by [Interaction Lab](https://sites.google.com/site/hwinteractionlab/), Heroit Watt University.

 To play a demo, it is necessary to run the system locally using a server than can run Java Server Pages and Servlets.